 In the Integrations tab of Accounts, use the Recent Payouts button to find a basic breakdown of Stripe transfers as they pertain to Planning Center applications.

-Registrations Administrators can access Stripe Payouts from the Payments page.
+Registrations Administrators can access Stripe Payouts from the Payments page, but only if they also have Giving Administrator or Organization Administrator permissions.

 View a list of payouts and select one of the dates to see details.